cloud8421/today/README.md

-  cancel                   Cancel an existing task by its ID. update                   Update an existing task with a new text description. move                     Move an existing task under a new context. clear                    Clear all done and cancelled tasks, permanently
+  cancel                   Cancel an existing task by its ID. update                   Update an existing task with a new text description. move                     Move an existing task under a new context. reset-ids                Resets all task ids, restarting from 1 and ordering
+                           from oldest to newest.
+  clear                    Clear all done and cancelled tasks, permanently
                            deleting them from the Taskfile.